WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 STEGOLAB_TEST_MARKER_2026
 ```

-Unknown content would not necessarily trigger it.
+Unknown content would not necessarily trigger the rule.

 ## Cleartext HTTP